Uniswap/interface/apps/mobile/README.md

 Then run `yarn pod` to install all the necessary pods.

-If you do not have Swift graphQL files and Env Constants in your local (probably if it is your first time running widgets) Then run `yarn mobile graphql:generate:swift` to generate graphQL schemas and types for the widgets.
-Then run `yarn mobile env:local:copy:swift` to copy over the Environment Variables into a swift constants file.
+If you do not have Swift graphQL files and Env Constants in your local (probably if it is your first time running widgets) Then run `yarn graphql:generate:swift` to generate graphQL schemas and types for the widgets.
+Then run `yarn env:local:copy:swift` to copy over the Environment Variables into a swift constants file.

 Finally, run `yarn ios` to boot up the iOS Simulator and run the app inside it.
 The JS bundler (metro) should automatically open in a new terminal window.
 If it does not, start it manually with `yarn start`.